thephpleague/csv/docs/9.0/reader/record-mapping.md

 using their names.
 In other words, if there is:

 - a public class property, which name is the same as a record key, the record value will be assigned to that property.
-- a public class method, whose name starts with `set` and ends with the record key with the first character upper-cased, the record value will be assigned to the method first argument.
+- or, a public class method, whose name starts with `set` and ends with the record key with the first character upper-cased, the record value will be assigned to the method first argument.

-While the record value **MUST BE** a `string` or `null`, the autodiscovery feature works out of the box with public properties or arguments typed with one of the following type:
+The autodiscovery feature works out of the box with public properties or arguments typed with one of the following type:

 - a scalar type (`string`, `int`, `float`, `bool`)
 - `null`